-- Crappie-Fishing for crappie will be good.
-They will be found 2 to 10 feet deep this month.
-Best areas will be in the main creeks around docks, fallen trees, stumps and brush piles in the mid to upper sections of the lake.
-Small live minnows and 1 ½ inch tubes and twister tail grubs fished on 1/32 to 1/16 oz. lead heads will work best to catch crappie this month.
-Small Gulp minnows also work well when fished on small lead heads or drop shot rigs.
-Light line (4 lb. test) will help you catch more crappie.
+- Crappie-Fishing for crappie will be good later this month.
+They will be found 5 to 15 feet deep this month.
+Best areas will be in the main creeks around docks, fallen trees, and brush piles in the mid to upper parts of the lake.
+Small live minnows and 1 ½ to 2 inch tubes or shad shaped plastic lures fished on 1/32 to 1/16 oz. lead heads will work best to catch crappie this month.